plutownium/fantasy_Neuralink_code/README.md

-# Neuralink Fantasy Pseudocode Bonanza 2020
+# Neuralink Fantasy Code Bonanza 2020

 This GitHub repo contains some mix of sci-fi fantasy and maybe a little bit of humor if I get around to it.